 Regular attendance is essential for making progress.
 Practitioners should clearly state all program requirements, including attendance requirements, during the intake and assessment process.
 As well, practitioners should let students clearly know that their ability to make progress and attain their learning goals will be closely tied to their attendance.
 Conversely, poor attendance is one of the prime indicators that a learner may drop out.

 Some agencies develop an attendance policy.
 Some agencies require students to sign an agreement that outlines their commitment to the literacy agency, including attendance.
-The LiteracyCouncil of South Temiskaming has students review and sign the following agreement in order to ensure that students are clear on attendance requirements.

 While regular attendance is important, we also need to remember that we are working with adults and that they have busy, demanding lives outside of literacy.